 Yvonne Jensen was born and raised in Chicago, Illinois but has always loved the country life.
 Moving to Weiser with her family in 2013 has proved to be such a great move for their family.
 In July of 2013 she also joined the staff at Thomason Funeral Home where she works as an administrative assistant.
 Being able to serve and help families in their time of need has been such a blessing in her life.

-Andrea Bybee I was born in Spokane, Washington, and since my dad was in the Air Force, I am an Air Force brat.
-I’ve had more time in administrative positions than I want to admit.
-I graduated from Grand View High School in Grand View, Idaho; graduated from Boise Secretarial Center; and I’ve had some college courses at Boise State University.
-My hobbies include reading, knitting, crocheting, snowmobiling, and raising my two dogs.
-I’ve been with Lienkaemper Chapel for almost four years.
+Andrea Bybee was born in Spokane, Washington, and since her dad was in the Air Force, she is an Air Force brat.
+She has had more time in administrative positions than she wants to admit.
+Andrea graduated from Grand View High School in Grand View, Idaho; graduated from Boise Secretarial Center; and she had some college courses at Boise State University.
+Her hobbies include reading, knitting, crocheting, snowmobiling, and raising her two dogs.
+She has been with Lienkaemper Chapel for almost four years.